 Should you start growing your cannabis plant with seeds or clones?
 Each method has pros and cons, so check out the comparison below to find out what's right for you!

-Starting With Seeds
+Starting With Cannabis Seeds

-- Seeds give you the best chance of a 'clean slate' which means you plants won't come with any sort of disease or pests
+Seeds give you the best chance of a 'clean slate' which means you plants won't come with any sort of disease or pests

-- Not all seeds will germinate
+Not all seeds will germinate

 Seeds are a good way for many people to start growing because they can be easily purchased off the internet.
 Where can I safely purchase cannabis seeds?